Introduction to School Streets

 For further information, please contact email@example.com or call our Healthy Streets Officer, Aidan Chisholm, on 07866 143838.

-Fox Primary and Hawkesdown House Schools have been recognised by Transport for London for their achievements in promoting sustainable travel for journeys to and from school.
-The schools have made excellent progress in encouraging active travel, including walking, cycling, and scooting.
-However, the schools and local community have raised concerns about the issues of congestion, double-parking, and engine idling directly outside the school entrance, posing health and safety risks to children.
+All Saints Catholic College has been recognised by Transport for London for their achievements in promoting sustainable travel for journeys to and from school.
+The school has made excellent progress in encouraging active travel, including walking, cycling, and scooting.
+However, the school and local community has raised concerns about the issues of congestion, double-parking, and engine idling directly outside the school entrance, posing health and safety risks to children.

-The Council is proposing a School Street on Edge Street, depicted on the map below.
+The Council is proposing a School Street on the section of St Charles Square outside All Saints Catholic College depicted on the map below.

-The proposed operating time for the road closure is 8.15 am - 9 am and 3.30 pm - 4 pm, Monday to Friday during the school term, and will not operate during the school holidays.
+The proposed operating time for the road closure is 8 – 8.30 am and 2.45 – 3.15 pm, Monday to Friday during the school term, and will not operate during the school holidays.
 Vehicles will not be able to enter the street during this time unless they have been given an exemption.
-Residents and businesses who reside within Edge Street will be able to register for an exemption, as well as Blue Badge holders who need access to the school.
+Residents and businesses who reside within the closed section of St Charles Square will be able to register for an exemption, as well as Blue Badge holders who need access to the school.
 If implemented, we are proposing to trial the scheme from around 21 February 2021 after school half-term break, for just over 4 months, until the school year finishes.
 The trial will be reviewed over the summer when it will be decided whether to make the School Street permanent, or extend the trial, or cease the scheme altogether.

 Physical barriers will be used at the times of operation to prevent vehicles from entering the closed street.
 Signs will be placed at the relevant junctions as the below map indicates.
 These signs will display key information about when the scheme is in operation.